Soulful Sunday: Between the Seasons

 The ancient Norwegian practices during the transition from autumn to winter offer a rich tapestry of spirituality, connection, and respect for the ancestors.
 By honoring the past and preparing for the future, these traditions remind us of the importance of community, heritage, and the cycles of nature.

 As we embrace the changing seasons in our own lives, let us draw inspiration from these ancient customs and a deeper connection to our own ancestors and the spiritual wisdom they impart.
-Whether through storytelling, feasting, reflection or crafting we can keep their legacies alive, enriching our own spiritual journeys in the process.
+Whether through storytelling, feasting, reflection, or crafting, we can keep their legacies alive, enriching our own spiritual journeys in the process.

 In this way, the spirit of the ancestors continues to guide us, reminding us that we are never truly alone as we navigate the seasons of life.
 These old ways endure still in fall feasts throughout our local, rural communities to this very day.

-Tomorrow, the fifth of November 2025 will be the Full Moon and Álfblót.
+Tomorrow, the fifth of November 2025, will be the Full Moon and Álfblót.
 Will you offer an extra setting at your table?

 Comments